narsisss/DesignPatterns/README.md

 #### Why?

-<b style="color:red"> The most important thing that you have to know before using any design pattern is the cause of using. </b>
+<b style='color:red'> The most important thing that you have to know before using any design pattern is the cause of using. </b></br>
 Application needs one, and only one, instance of an object.